What to do in Seward, Alaska

 Visit the Kenai Fjords National Park: This is the highlight of the Seward area.
 Explore the waters in the park by tour boat.
 Watch for whales, marine wildlife, colorful seabirds, and spectacular glaciers calving – up-close.
-Tours are narrated, and meals are included on these comfortable heated, full walk-around deck cruising boats.
+Tours are narrated, and meals are often included on these comfortable and heated cruising boats.

 Visit The Alaska Sealife Center: See sea life up-close, visit research and rehabilitation areas for marine wildlife, visit the 15 aquariums for viewing, and see puffins, sea lions, and other marine wildlife.
 A unique blend of research, rehabilitation, and education takes place in this state-of-the-art facility.
 Watch stellar sea lions and river otters play, see harbor seals, walrus, puffins, and beautiful sea birds.
 The Sealife Center is just two and a half miles from Miller’s Landing.